Gathu17/aws-bootcamp-cruddur-2023/journal/week1.md

  - AWS CLI.
 The AWS CLI needs to be installed in the terminal.

 ### Docker

+## Container Security
+It is the practice of protecting your applicatrions on compute services such as a container.
+By using containers it reduces the impact of breach by separating the applications from other related services.
+Managed container services means that the security responsibility is focused on a few things.
+Unmanaged containers require more hours and constant monitoring of containers.

+### Docker components
+There are two main components of Docker:
+ - Docker client.
+This is where Docker has been installed and ran as a service.
+ - Docker server.
+This is where the containers are docked.

+### Security Best Practices
+ - Host and Docker should be kept updated with the latest security patches.
+ - Docker daemon and containers should run in non-root user.
+ - Trusting a public and private registry.
+ - No secrets in the Docker file and images
+ - Read only file system and volume in Docker.
+ - Having separate databases for long term storage
+ -
 To containerize our application using Docker we will need to create a Dockerfile for bothe frontend and backend.
 We will also need to create a docer compose file that would be able to run both containers with a single command.
 The Dockerfile for the frontend is as follows